-The College of Media, Communication and Information offers a number of automatic-consideration, merit scholarships for first-year students, along with over 45 scholarships for continuing students that require an application.
+The College of Media, Communication and Information offers a number of automatic-consideration, merit scholarships for first-year students, along with 45+ scholarships for continuing students that require an application.
 Opportunities and requirements are outlined below.

-Dean’s Scholar is a designation given to entering freshmen in the College of Media, Communication and Information who have demonstrated outstanding academic achievement in high school and have received a CU Boulder Chancellor’s Achievement Scholarship, a Presidential Scholarship, or a CU Boulder Esteemed Scholars Scholarship (Hale, Sewell or Baker).
+Dean’s Scholar is a designation given to entering freshmen in the College of Media, Communication and Information who have demonstrated outstanding academic achievement in high school and have received a CU Boulder Chancellor’s Achievement Scholarship, a Presidential Scholarship, or a CU Boulder Esteemed Scholars Scholarship (Hale and Sewall).
 All students who apply to CMCI are considered for the designation and students selected as Dean’s Scholars are notified at the time of admission.

 Dean’s Scholars are provided with unique opportunities to develop their professional and leadership skills through a workshop opportunity each semester.
 Dean’s Scholars serve as an advisory group to the Dean providing input on issues such as student programs, advising and leadership opportunities within the college.
 Additionally, Dean’s Scholars are recognized each semester at a special event, which provides an opportunity to interact with faculty and invited alumni

-Continuing students can apply for numerous CMCI and CU-Boulder scholarships —both merit and need-based—through the Office of Financial Aid.
+Continuing students can apply for numerous CMCI and CU-Boulder scholarships —both merit and need-based—through Buff Portal Advising.
 In the scholarship search, choose the filter for the College of Media, Communication and Information in the dropdown.

 The College of Media, Communication and Information scholarships are made possible through private gifts to the college, and they can be used to supplement university scholarships and financial aid packages.